Irish Boundary Commission: The Boundary Commission's ambiguous terms

-During the discussions that led to the Anglo-Irish Treaty, British Prime Minister David Lloyd George raised the possibility of a Boundary Commission as a way of breaking the deadlock.
+During the discussions that led to the Anglo-Irish Treaty, the British prime minister David Lloyd George raised the possibility of a Boundary Commission as a way of breaking the deadlock.
 The Irish delegation, led by Arthur Griffith and Michael Collins, reluctantly acquiesced to the idea, on the basis that the resulting boundary line based on population at the finely granular district electoral division (DED) level would likely be highly advantageous to the Irish Free State, creating a small and weak Northern Irish polity which would likely be unviable in the long run.
-However the final Treaty included the statement that economic and geographical factors were also to be taken into account, and Lloyd George assured James Craig that "mere rectifications of the Boundary are involved, with give and take on both sides."
-Boundary scholar Kieran J Rankin states "the manner in which the Boundary Commission clause was drafted in the final document was only explicit in its ambiguity."
+However, the final treaty included the statement that economic and geographical factors were also to be taken into account, and Lloyd George assured James Craig that "mere rectifications of the Boundary are involved, with give and take on both sides."

+The boundary scholar Kieran J Rankin states, "the manner in which the Boundary Commission clause was drafted in the final document was only explicit in its ambiguity."
+Clause XII of the 1921 Treaty was the work of the British negotiators and although it stated that the "wishes of the inhabitants were to be ascertained" it provided no process for obtaining them.
+The Clause did not indicate whether transfers would be made in one or both directions.
+The newly established Southern Irish cabinet was given an opportunity to study the Clause yet failed to provide any suggestions for a more workable process.
+The historian Jim McDermott felt that Lloyd George had succeeded in deceiving the southern leader (Collins) while the northern Craig was assured that the Boundary Commission would only make small adjustments.